 Once you reach the Healy Pass, which is clearly signed, continue another 50 meters up the hill for a view of Scarab Lake and Egypt Lake beneath it.
 If you feel like continuing, you can hike down from the pass to Egypt Lake, although this part is quite steep as you lose about 300 meters of elevation in 3 km.

-Highlights: sea of wildflowers in summer, easy trail with gradual incline, option to continue to Egypt Lake for a long day trip or stay overnight at Egypt Lake backcountry campground or a hut, option to fill up your water bottle along the trail (only if you’re using filter)
+Highlights: the sea of wildflowers in summer, easy trail with a gradual incline, option to continue to Egypt Lake for a long day trip or stay overnight at Egypt Lake backcountry campground or a hut, option to fill up your water bottle along the trail (only if you’re using a filter)

 Distance from Calgary to trailhead: 144 km